adzerk/ah/doc/ah.1.md

 These commands are not specific to any application.
 They may be executed from any directory.

+  * `actions`:
+    Print a list of all AWS service actions.
+Useful when creating IAM policies.

   * `orgs`:
     Print a listing of existing org names.